 As another option, students can take the human biology course alongside other MSW coursework.
 Note that if you choose this option, the human biology course must be completed by the June before you begin the advanced coursework.

 Consult the list of approved UB courses on this page to select one that works with your schedule.

 The registration process for an undergraduate course is different than your other courses.
 To successfully enroll in an undergraduate course, you must:

 Once you have submitted the form, we will gather the other necessary signatures and submit it to the Registrar.
 The Registrar will enroll you in the course.
 You will not get a confirmation, but you will see the course in HUB.

 **Please note that even though it is an undergraduate course, you will be charged the GRADUATE tuition rate for it if you are registered in other graduate courses.
 This will not change your bill if you are a full-time student, but if you a part-time student it means you will be billed for an additional 3 graduate credits.

-If you want us to review a course to verify it covers the required content, send a full syllabus to firstname.lastname@example.org with a subject line of "Human Biology Review Request."
+If you are an admitted student that has previously taken a course or combination of courses that you believe cover all the required content outlined above, send a full syllabus for each course to email@example.com with a subject line of "Human Biology Review Request."